-Pet food manufacturers undertake to comply with the FEDIAF EuropeanPetfood Code at https://europeanPetfood.org, in particular with regard to Good Hygiene Practice, Good Manufacturing Practice and the labelling of pet food.
+Pet food manufacturers undertake to comply with the FEDIAF EuropeanPetfood Code (at europeanpetfood.org) in particular with regard to Good Hygiene Practice, Good Manufacturing Practice and the labelling of pet food.

 2 General requirements

 Chapter 2 contains general requirements for quality management and the HACCP concept.
 This chapter must be fulfilled by all companies wishing to be certified according to this guideline.